 Yes, absolutely.
 The viewer is not a replacement for testing your well.
 Well water quality

-you live and the types of land-use activities in the area around your well.
+you live and the types of land-use activities around your well.

 Certain tests like bacteria are recommended to be tested for on an annual basis or anytime water changes